SKB-CGN/ioBroker.energiefluss/README.md

 **Design:**
 - change the color of each item
 - Elements can be selected (circle or rectangle)
-- Texts inside the elements can be modified (&ltbr&gt; works as line-break)
+- Texts inside the elements can be modified (&lt;br&gt; works as line-break)
 - %-texts can have different colors as well
 - define different colors for each line
 - define different colors for each animation on the line